|Standard Untimed Scoring

 Let’s place the 5 of Diamonds on the 6 of Spades.

 Finally, we can again move some cards around on the board.
-Let’s take the 4 of Clubs from the sixth tableau and place it on the 5 of Diamonds in the fourth tableau.
+Let’s take the 4 of Clubs from the sixth column and place it on the 5 of Diamonds in the fourth column.

 No additional moves available.
 But don’t worry – this is quite common.
 Let’s draw from the stock.